tmfrln/paraqus/doc/source/dependencies.rst

 Dependencies
 ============

 The only dependencies for Paraqus are Python 2.7 or higher and NumPy.
 When the Abaqus Python interpreter is used, NumPy is already installed by default.
 If Paraqus is installed via ``pip``, NumPy will be automatically installed as well.
-Paraqus was tested with numpy 1.15.4 and above.
+Paraqus was tested with NumPy 1.15.4 and above.

 If Paraqus is used to export Abaqus results, Abaqus must be installed.
 Paraqus was tested with Abaqus versions 2023 and 2024.